Preparing for the Fair

 What you should do

-Stop trading at 4:30 p.m., prompt.
-Manage any queues you have before this time to ensure you can stop on time.
-This is the primary driver of crowd dispersal, and therefore is considered a safety requirement.
-Note that you won’t be able to collect your car from the car parks until the crowds
+Stop trading at 4:30 pm prompt.
+Manage any queues you have before this time, to ensure you can stop on time.
+This is the primary driver of crowd dispersal, and therefore is considered an essential safety requirement.
+Note that you will not be able to collect your car from the car parks until the crowds disperse and it is safe to do so.
+Therefore, failure to stop trading on time may result in you not getting an invitation to return to future Fairs, due to the additional risk you posed.

-Please do not dismantle your stall or try to depart before the official closure of the fair.
+Please do not dismantle your stall or try to depart before the official closure of the Fair.
 The gates to the stall holder car park will be locked to help ensure the safety of both you and all our visitors.
-At 4:30 p.m., begin taking down your pitch and DO NOT go to retrieve your vehicle until everything, including your gazebo, is dismantled and ready to load.
-This should be completed no later than 5:30 p.m.

-Please minimise your waste and take away your packing materials with you at the end of the day.
-The Downton Girl Guides do the litter pick after the fair, and this will help ensure their tasks are achievable in the time they have available.
+Please minimise your waste.
+The bins we provide are for visitors to the Fair only, not for stallholder waste.
+You must take away all of your packaging materials with you at the end of the day.
+The Downton Girl Guides do the litter pick after the Fair, and this will help ensure their tasks are achievable in the time they have available.
+If you are a food vendor and your customers’ food packaging takes up an excessive amount of bin space, you will need to ensure you provide your own bin space for this, or may be requested to change how you serve your food in future.

 What we do